 After all, for users, it all comes down to whether you like the content and whether they can rely on you as a reliable source of great content.

 Humans are creatures of habit and while they don’t think this explicitly, it’s all about consistency and “knowing what you get.”
 If your feed consistently shows images they like, following will become a no-brainer for them.

 Here are some Ideas for developing a cool Instagram feed aesthetic for every niche:

 Feminine & Girly

-Filled with lots of pink and cute images (kitten!), it is a popular Instagram feed aesthetic for a younger, mostly female crowd (think college girls to young professional women under 30).
+Filled with lots of pink and cute images (kitten!), it is a nice Instagram feed aesthetic for a younger, mostly female crowd (think college girls to young professional women under 30).
 It is often used for beauty products or brands that show a lot of skin (swimwear, lingerie, etc).
 Brands going for a little more mature crowd tend to use nudes/skin tones instead of pink for a feminine but not girly look.

 Glossier – Make Up Brand